gokacinlar/toolguide-companion-browser-extension/README.md

 Your toolbox companion to accomplish many handy stuff, without leaving the browser.

-> This extension empower developer to use countless tools such as unit converters  without requiring them to leave their browser.
+> This extension empowers developers to use countless tools such as unit converters  without requiring them to leave their browser.